Relax and detoxify with cupping therapy

-Cupping is an ancient technique adopted by the Egyptians, Greeks, Romans and Chinese.
-Rediscovered and praised by Hippocrates, it was practiced by our grandmothers until the end of the First World War, before the advent of antibiotics.
+Cupping therapy is an ancient technique adopted by the Egyptians, Greeks, Romans, and Chinese.
+Rediscovered and praised by Hippocrates, it was practiced by our grandmothers until the end of World War I, before the advent of antibiotics.

-Used in China as a healing method for millennia, the technique has evolved over time to become part of the arsenal used by Chinese doctors.
+Used in China as a healing method for thousands of years, this technique has evolved over time to become part of the arsenal used by Chinese doctors.
 Cupping therapy aims to balance the flow of vital energy (qi) in the body.
-Cupping is used to stimulate blood circulation, lymph and energy in the body.
+Cupping is used to stimulate blood circulation, lymph, and energy in the body.

-Cupping draws pathogenic factors such as wind, cold and heat to the surface, draining and eliminating them.
-This is what makes this technique so effective for colds and bronchitis.
-By drawing blood to the surface, cupping also helps relieve pain caused by muscular tension or stiffness; in fact, it frees the blood stases at the origin of such pain.
+The suction cup draws pathogenic factors such as wind, cold, and heat to the surface, thereby draining and eliminating them.
+This is what makes this technique effective for colds and bronchitis.
+By drawing blood to the surface, cupping also relieves pain associated with muscle tension or stiffness, as it releases the blood stasis that causes this pain.

-Once made of cow horn or bamboo, suction cups are now more often than not made of glass, plastic or Plexiglas.
+Formerly made of cow horn or bamboo, cupping cups are now most often made of glass, plastic, or plexiglass.

-According to the principles of Traditional Chinese Medicine (TCM), the appearance of pain at an acupuncture point is a sign of dysfunction in the corresponding organ.
-Suction cups are placed on the skin at acupuncture points along the meridians, and more precisely in the areas felt to be painful.
+According to the principles of Traditional Chinese Medicine (TCM), pain at an acupuncture point is a sign of dysfunction in the corresponding organ.
+Cupping is performed on the skin at acupuncture points along the meridians, specifically at points that are painful.

-The application of one or more suction cups frees the organ from blockages, helping to relax and relieve congestion.
+Applying one or more cupping glasses releases blockages in the organ, helping to relax and relieve congestion.

-The vacuum under the glass bell is created by burning oxygen with a flame, or with a hand pump on more modern plastic suction cups.
-Suction cups can be fixed on the body’s points of tension, or mobile as a massage tool on oiled skin.
+The vacuum under the glass cup is created by burning oxygen with a flame, or in more modern versions, using a manual pump on plastic cups.
+The cups can be fixed on the body’s tension points, or moved around as a massage tool on oiled skin.

-Cupping causes blood to flow upwards, generally indicating a high level of impurities.
-The hematoma will be visible for 2 to 4 days.
-As the sessions progress, the phenomenon will fade.
+Cupping causes blood to rise to the surface, which is generally a sign of many impurities.
+The bruise will be visible for 2 to 4 days.
+As the sessions progress, the bruise will fade.

-Cupping can be an effective aid, complementing ongoing treatment such as acupuncture.
-In the event of crisis or acute pain, they can be used more regularly.
+Cupping is an effective aid, complementing ongoing treatment, such as acupuncture.
+In cases of acute pain or crisis, it can be used more regularly.

 The different cupping techniques

-Techniques for using suction cups vary according to the suction method, suction power, area treated, other materials used with the suction cups… Techniques include suction cups:
+The techniques used for cupping vary depending on the suction method, suction power, area treated, other materials used with the cups, etc. The techniques include:

-A vacuum is created inside the suction cups using fire or a hand pump.
-Dry suction cups are also known as static suction cups. - Mobile (massage):
+A vacuum is created inside the cups using fire or a manual pump.
+Dry cupping is also known as static cupping.

-Oil is applied to the skin and the suction cups are moved with gentle suction.
-Massage suction cups are also known as dynamic suction cups, sliding suction cups and mobile suction cups. - Eclair (or empty suction cups):
+Oil is applied to the skin and the cups are moved with low suction.
+Massage cups are also called dynamic cups, sliding cups, and mobile cups.

-Suction cups are applied over a short period of time, less than 30 seconds at a time.
-This is also known as empty cupping. - Wet:
+The cups are applied for a short period of time, less than 30 seconds at a time.
+This is also known as empty cupping.

-The skin is lightly pierced before the cups are applied.
-This method is also known as bleeding cupping. - Herbal:
+The skin is lightly pierced before applying the cups.
+This method is also known as blood cupping.

-The practitioner boils an herbal solution, soaks bamboo cups and applies the slightly cooled cups to the skin.
+The practitioner boils a herbal solution, dips bamboo cups into it, and applies the slightly cooled cups to the skin.

 It should be noted that techniques are evolving towards magnetic or electrical systems.
-As far as we’re concerned, we’re committed to maintaining traditional techniques.
+As far as we are concerned, we are keen to maintain traditional techniques.

 The benefits of cupping

-This localized congestion reduces pain, unblocks blockages, accelerates recovery of tired muscles and enhances tissue repair.
+This localized congestion reduces pain, releases blockages, accelerates the recovery of tired muscles, and improves tissue repair.

-Cupping therapy has a reputation for relieving discomfort and improving quality of life.
-The following conditions can improve with this technique:
+Cupping therapy is known to relieve discomfort and improve quality of life.
+The following conditions may improve with this technique:

 - Low back pain.
 Cupping helps reduce pain and improve function in people with acute and chronic low back pain.